jupyter/nbconvert/docs/source/usage.rst

       jupyter nbconvert --to notebook --execute mynotebook.ipynb

   will open the notebook, execute it, capture new output, and save the result in :file:`mynotebook.nbconvert.ipynb`.
-Any exceptions occurring during execution of a cell will not result in an error, but the output from the exception will simply be included in the cell output.
-If you specify ``--abort-on-error`` in addition to the ``--execute`` flag then ``nbconvert`` will abort if an exception occurs during execution.
+By default, ``nbconvert`` will abort conversion if any exceptions occur during execution of a cell.
+If you specify ``--allow-errors`` (in addition to the ``--execute`` flag) then conversion will continue and the output from any exception will be included in the cell output.

   ::